 - Initial Conference with Graduate Program Administrator - Discuss courses and identify permanent advisor.
-If you select an advisor from outside the program, you still need to identify a co-advisor from within the graduate program - During the first or second week of the first semester meet with permanent advisor and start planning your required mentored research project (Capstone). - Three potential options: - Literature review on a topic of your interest in clinical research - Data analysis project - Project guided by an external mentor, in collaboration with a program mentor who is responsible for offering the BIOM 660 course, under a collaborative agreement - If you plan to pursue the MSQHCR, please inform the Graduate Program Administrator or Graduate Chair (qhcr@hawaii.edu) before the start of the second semester.
+If you select an advisor from outside the program, you still need to identify a co-advisor from within the graduate program - During the first or second week of the first semester meet with permanent advisor and start planning your required mentored research project (Capstone). - Three potential options: - Literature review on a topic of your interest in clinical research - Data analysis project - Project guided by an external mentor, if you already have one - If you plan to pursue the MSQHCR, please inform the Graduate Program Administrator or Graduate Chair (qhcr@hawaii.edu) before the start of the second semester.